jadjoubran/codetogo.io/README.md

 # Codetogo.io

-Code to go aims to help developers learning JavaScript find up to date, accurate and ready to use snippets of JavaScript code for common use cases.
+Code to go aims to help developers learning JavaScript & React find up to date, accurate and ready to use snippets of JavaScript & React code for common use cases.

 ## Contributing a new use case
 Do you have a use case that is not covered in codetogo?
 Please open an issue (even if you don't have the answer for that use case).